danielj7/finkinfofile/README.txt

 Instructions for use:

-Install FinkInfoFile.pkg

-	Or if you want to install for just the current user:

-1. Copy FinkInfoFile.mdimporter from the package_contents folder to ~/Library/Spotlight
+1. Copy FinkInfoFile.mdimporter to ~/Library/Spotlight or /Library/Spotlight.

 2. From Terminal type: mdimport /sw/fink
    (or whereever you keep your fink tree)